08 9393 3373

 General surgery

+We love treating all creatures great and small!
 This poor steer presented with a very nasty jaw fracture.
 Dr. Garnett and Dr. Maxwell were able to repair the injury with the use of orthopaedic wires and many sutures.

 He has made a full recovery following this injury and is now a very happy young man.